 Am I ready to rock the family boat?

-For these and other reasons, if you decide to hold off giving your child full access to his or her own phone, it will give you both more time to prepare.
-To do that, I would suggest reading two books.
+If you do hold off giving your child full access to his or her own phone, it gives you both more time to prepare for your child to skillfully enter the digital world.
+In the interim, I suggest two books.
 Screenwise, Helping Kids Survive (and Thrive) in Their Digital World by Devorah Heitman, has excellent advice for you (as your child’s technology mentor) about how to bring up a good digital citizen who knows how to navigate online as well as to be a good friend in real life.
 The second title is Balanced and Barefoot: How Unrestricted Outdoor Play Makes for Strong, Confident, and Capable Children by Angela Hanscom, which explains how to instill the non-tech skills your child needs to become a durable, self-reliant adult.

 For more information and inspiration for raising active, engaged kids who know their way around the natural and digital worlds, also check out How To Be a Durable Human: Revive and Thrive in the Digital Age Through the Power of Self-Design.
 Each practical chapter includes a special section just for parents.